sofiacastillod/index/README.md

 You will also learn how to communicate your ideas professionally.
 Imagination is futile without putting it to action.
 First explore, test, prove and then present.

 You will feel comfortable with your code, not only because it works, but because it is eloquent, its performance is optimal, its architecture is well structured and its results are reliable.
+Most importantly because it serves a greater purpose: **To make life enjoyable**.

-## Workflow
+## Methodology

 core-code.io is designed as if you were already hired by a software company.
-You'll learn how to use common communication tools such as slack and SCRUM.
+You'll learn how to use common communication tools such as Slack and SCRUM.
 Common version control tools such as GIT and Github.
 Common development tools such as the command line and the text editor, common deployment tools, and of course, you'll learn how to program SOLID products utilizing patterns such as TDD and OOP.

 ## Mutable INDEX (because it will change overtime)